Great instructors make great leaders

 His awards and decorations include the Bronze Star Medal with one Oak Leaf Cluster, Meritorious Service Medal with two Oak Leaf Clusters, Army Commendation Medal with one Silver Leaf Cluster, Parachutist Badge, Expert Infantryman Badge, Combat Infantryman Badge and Ranger Tab.
 He has deployed to Afghanistan twice in support of Operation Enduring Freedom and to Iraq twice in support of Operation Iraqi Freedom.
 He has a bachelor's degree in emergency and disaster management from American Military University.

-Major Mai Lee Eskelund
+Lieutenant Colonel Mai Lee Eskelund

-Maj.
-Mai Lee Eskelund is the assistant professor of military science and executive officer.
+LTC Mai Lee Eskelund is the assistant professor of military science and executive officer.
 She graduated from the University of Illinois at Chicago with a Bachelor of Arts in psychology and commissioned in 2003 as a branch detailed chemical officer.
 Her first duty station was with 1/6th Cavalry, an Apache Squadron in Wonju, South Korea.
 After completing the signal transition course, Eskelund was assigned to I CORP at Joint Base Lewis McChord, Washington.
 She was responsible for the only signal platoon the G6 supported and deployed with 22nd MP BN as an S6, and completed Company Command with 51st Signal Battalion.

 After graduating from the Command and General Staff College, Eskelund deployed as a signal executive officer with the 25th Signal Battalion and Regimental S6 with the 3rd Cavalry Regiment at Fort Hood, Texas, prior to moving to Nacogdoches as cadre for the SFA ROTC program.